Secastilla Huesca Aragon

 We are young, love fiestas, drink plenty of wine (that`s why I make it), and smoke (in the house as well, but only the kitchen and salon, and we`re not absurd chainsmokers).
-We are also very social, so be prepared for folk passing through, and lots of spanish talkin`.
+We are also very social, so be prepared for folk passing through, and lots of different languages.

 We do not always have alot of people in the house.
 Normally, there are 1-6 guests in Casa Luisa, consisting of volunteers as well as friends that may be visiting.
 In summer we have more folk (around 4 or 5, for more work), and in winter we have less (sometimes 1 or 2).
 Don`t come expecting a party-filled house full of hip young people year round.
 Please come ready to help and learn, and be able to entertain yourself.

 It`s great if you`re here to practice Spanish, but we also often speak the local Aragonese dialect, and when it`s work time, it`s not language school time.
 During work, the goal is to be understood.
-We can usually explain tasks and discuss during work time in english, spanish, or french, but it all depends on what is understood best.
+We can usually explain tasks and discuss the work in English, Spanish, Catalan, Portuguese, or French, but it all depends on what is understood best.

-We also get occasional surprise visits from long-time friends, and although its rare, we reserve the right to cancel planned guests, but we`ll always due it with at least three weeks of notice.
+We also get occasional surprise visits from long-time friends, and although its rare, we reserve the right to cancel planned guests, but we`ll always due it with at advanced notice.
 Sorry, but sometimes it happens.
 Rarely.